Saticoy, California: Cabrillo Village

-Cabrillo Village was a 32 acre camp built in the 1930s.
+Cabrillo Village was a 32 acre camp built in the 1930s next to the Santa Clara River.
 A lengthy confrontation in the 1970s ensued when the growers wanted to raze the cramped, rundown homes for development.
 The confrontation ended in 1976, when 82 farmworker families, advised by affordable housing advocate Rodney Fernandez, pitched in and bought their deteriorating cottages from the Saticoy Lemon Assn.
 It was perhaps the first time that U.S. farmworkers had purchased the camp they lived in."
 The first cooperative housing association in Ventura County was formed and the 154 apartments and houses in the village are owned by the cooperative.
 In 1989 Cabrillo Village was selected as a finalist for the Rudy Bruner Award for Urban Excellence.
 Eventually new housing tracts were built next to the community and it was annexed into the city of Ventura in 1994.
 The community is located between the river and the railroad tracks and is about equidistant from "Old Town" and West Saticoy.